marianmeres/simple-router/README.md

 unsubscribe();
 ```

+Returns an unsubscribe function directly.
 The callback is called immediately with the current state, then on every route change.

 ##### `reset()`